maryamhavakeshian/APTC/Readme.txt

 Inorder to compile and execute via command prompt , follow this steps

-Step#1 move to project directory: the name of project folder is APTC
+Step#1 move to project directory: the name of project folder is APTC and create bin directory

 Step#2 execute the below command to compile the project and move .class files in the bin folder javac -sourcepath src -d bin  src/com/*.java